goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.3.
 Let the Docker runtime handle replication and uptime

-**TL;DR:** When using a Docker run time orchestrator (e.g., Kubernetes), invoke the Node.js process directly without intermediate process managers or custom code that replicate the process (e.g. PM2, Cluster module).
+**אמ;לק:** When using a Docker run time orchestrator (e.g., Kubernetes), invoke the Node.js process directly without intermediate process managers or custom code that replicate the process (e.g. PM2, Cluster module).
 The runtime platform has the highest amount of data and visibility for making placement decision - It knows best how many processes are needed, how to spread them and what to do in case of crashes

 **Otherwise:** Container keeps crashing due to lack of resources will get restarted indefinitely by the process manager.
 Should Kubernetes be aware of that, it could relocate it to a different roomy instance